Freedom of Information Act (FOIA) Rights and Responsibilities

-Making a Request for Records from DMV
+Requesting Records from DMV

 - FOIA does not require that your request be in writing; however, it may be helpful to both you and the person receiving your request to do so.
 Submitting your request in writing creates a record of your request.
 It also helps to avoid a misunderstanding over a verbal request by providing us with a clear statement of what records you are requesting.
-However, we cannot refuse to respond to your FOIA request if you elect to not put it in writing.
+However, DMV cannot refuse to respond to your FOIA request if you elect to not put it in writing.

 DMV's Responsibilities in Responding to Your Request

 - DMV must respond to your request for information within five working days of receiving it.
-"Day One" is considered the day after your request is received.
+"Day one" is considered the day after your request is received.
 The five-day period does not include weekends or holidays.